 Earlier this year our local garage offered a Service Plan agreement, which means that for a monthly direct debit of £24, our vehicle is covered for two services and MOT each year, and we get 10% off all parts and labour.
 I think that’s a really good deal – and even means we can book our car in mid-month or the week before Christmas without feeling the pinch.

 So yes, our car is ready for winter – as is our boiler!
 We have had a boiler maintenance plan for years.
 When we moved into our 30-year-old house 20 years ago, yes, you guessed rightly, the first thing that blew up was the boiler!
-Our maintenance plan costs us £12 per month and includes unlimited free call-outs and an annual service plus parts and labour.
+Our maintenance plan costs us £12 per month and includes unlimited free call-outs and an annual service plus parts and labour with the perfect help from carshippingquotes.co.
 I think this is good value too – if only for peace of mind.

 There are lots of offers around for both vehicle and boiler maintenance – well worth considering to ensure that whatever the weather flings at you, you are ready for winter.